jorislimonier/jorislimonier/README.md

         <br>
         I will quickly complete your Data Science & Programming tasks.
         My previous customers can testify that I work fast, efficiently and seriously.
-        My priority will be to fulfill your needs, as well as take your feedback into account.
+        My priority will be to fulfill your needs, as well as to take your feedback into account.
         As a result, you have the guarantee to reach your goals and send your business to the next level.
         <br>
         📧 <a href="mailto:joris.limonier@gmail.com">joris.limonier@gmail.com</a> 📧